tan-jerene/material-ui/docs/src/app/components/pages/customization/align.md

 ### How This Works

-The above was achieved by injecting a simple HTML attribute into the regular React Script:
+The above may be achieved by injecting a simple HTML attribute into the regular React Script:

 ```js
 import React from 'react';